influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/write.md

 ## Write line protocol to InfluxDB

-The following examples show how to write the
-[sample data](#home-sensor-data-line-protocol), already in line protocol format, to an {{% product-name %}} database.
+The following examples show how to write the preceding [sample data](#home-sensor-data-line-protocol), already in line protocol format, to an {{% product-name %}} database.